Electronic Thesis Preparation

 - List of Figures (Required only if figures are presented in the text): This page must include the figure number, exact title, and figure page number.
 Do not include the figure legend.

-- List of Files (Required only if Additional Files are included besides the ETD.pdf) : This page must include the filename, description, the type (.pdf, .gif, etc.) and the size of each file, and is required even for just one Additional File.
+- List of Additional Files (Required only if Additional Files are included besides the ETD.pdf) : This page must include the filename with file type (.mov, .gif, etc.), description, and the size of each file, and is required even for just one Additional File.

 - Text: This section must be divided into chapters or sections.
 Musical Arts Projects must include (I) Extended monograph of Lecture Recital and (II) Program notes.